 As it starts to near into the winter season and the temperatures start to drop, you will be considering frost proofing your flowers and bulbs.
 Before you rush into anything look for the first signs of frost and the potential damage this could cause, these being:

-• When the sky is clear and calm and the temperatures are low enough for frost to occur, when ice starts to form on the leaves of plants and flowers.
+If the sky is clear and calm and the temperatures are not low enough for frost to occur, when ice starts to form on the leaves of plants and flowers.
 Equally, if the temperature is quickly dropping, the sky is clear but windy, a quick approaching and hard frost may be approaching.

-• Wind: wind makes it more difficult for cold air to settle to the ground and turn into frost, unless the temperature of the wind is below freezing.
+Wind makes it more difficult for cold air to settle to the ground and turn into frost, unless the temperature of the wind is below freezing.

-• Humidity: when the air is humid and moist it is slightly warm, this helps to prevent frost.
+When the air is humid and moist it is slightly warm, this helps to prevent frost.

-• Where your garden and plants are situated.
+Where your garden and plants are situated.
 Some places, in particular high and low areas of your garden, are likely to be colder, therefore increasing the chance of frost, and a garden surrounded by trees and /or buildings or water has less of a chance of frost.

-• Soil: Some soils enable the flowers planted there to deal with colder temperatures, retaining more moisture and keeping in more heat.
+Some soils enable the flowers planted there to deal with colder temperatures, retaining more moisture and keeping in more heat.

 Check what soil or compost yours are planted in.

-• Check with how each of your plants deal with frost and colder temperatures as this will impact upon how early you should cover them up.
+Check with how each of your plants deal with frost and colder temperatures as this will impact upon how early you should cover them up.
 Also consider how the plants are situated, plants huddled together will offer each other support and protect one another, single plants are likely to be more affected.